 The appellate court generally will only reverse a trial court for an error of law.
 The appellate court would have to find that the errors affected the outcome of the case.
 If the errors would not have changed the verdict, these would be considered harmless errors, and the appellate court would let the guilty verdict stand.

 Sex crimes appeals in Fort Lauderdale

-In federal crimes involving sex and other federal criminal charges in Broward County, Florida, possible grounds for an appeal include legal error, juror misconduct and ineffective assistance of counsel.
-This can include:
+In federal crimes involving sex and other federal criminal charges in Broward County, Florida, possible grounds for having your federal appeals attorney in Fort Lauderdale file an appeal include legal error, juror misconduct and ineffective assistance of counsel.
+This also might include: